fboulnois/git-changelog/README.md

 # `git-changelog`

 A rust program to generate a `CHANGELOG.md` from semantic git commits.
-Check out this repository's [`CHANGELOG.md`](CHANGELOG.md) for an example.
+Check the [`CHANGELOG.md`](CHANGELOG.md) in this repository for an example.

 ## How to build: